Rainbow Scars: From Area to Volume Law

-\textit{General Construction.}---Imagine two related copies of a quantum many-body system interacting through a few-body term.
-We begin with the Hamiltonian: \bea H = H_{1}\otimes \mathbbm{1}+\mathbbm{1}\otimes H_{2}+\lambda_{\text{c}} V_{\text{c}}. \eea Each subsystem $H_1$ and $H_2$ consists of $N$ sites with a $d$-dimensional local Hilbert space, spanned by the local computational basis $\ket{s_i}$ at site $i$.
+\textit{General Construction.}---Imagine two related copies of a quantum many-body system with the Hamiltonian: \bea H = H_{1}\otimes \mathbbm{1}+\mathbbm{1}\otimes H_{2}+\lambda_{\text{c}} V_{\text{c}}. \eea Each subsystem $H_1$ and $H_2$ consists of $N$ sites with a $d$-dimensional local Hilbert space, spanned by the local computational basis $\ket{s_i}$ at site $i$.
 The state $\ket{S}=\prod_i \ket{s_{i}}$ defines the global computational basis spanning a Hilbert space of dimension $d^{2N}$.
 Moreover, in 1D~\footnote{The construction Eq.~\eqref{eq:general_construction} is valid for arbitrary dimensions, where the mirror-symmetry operator $\mathcal{M}$ is the map $\mathcal{M}: i\rightarrow \tilde{i}$.
 For concreteness we restrict ourselves to one-dimensional systems.}, the ``copied" Hamiltonian, $H_2$, satisfies $H_{2}= -\mathcal{M}H^{*}_{1}\mathcal{M}$, with the mirror-symmetry operator $\mathcal{M}$ mapping $i \rightarrow \tilde{i}\equiv 2N-i+1$.
 Complex conjugation is defined with respect to the computational basis $\ket{S}$.
-The two systems interact through $V_{\text{c}}$, which is expected to thermalize the combined many-body system, akin to two boxes of gas equilibrating through a thin connecting wire.
+The two systems interact through $V_{\text{c}}$, which generically thermalizes the combined system, akin to two boxes of gas equilibrating through a thin connecting wire.
 Provided the condition $H_2=-\mathcal{M} H_1^* \mathcal{M}$ is met, the construction is independent of the microscopic details of $H_{1(2)}$.
+This strict condition on $H_2$ is relaxed in the presence of certain symmetries, as discussed below.